Teunkie van der Sluijs is a theatre director working in the UK and Europe, directing main house, mid-scale and studio work touring (inter)nationally.

 Van der Sluijs frequently collaborates with audacious European designers and composers with opera and dance backgrounds, to create bold statements in stage and sound design.
 Employing a detailed psychological acting style, he renders human behaviours and social structures in stylized landscapes rich in visual metaphor.
 Focusing predominantly on contemporary repertoire, he has directed English language premieres of playtexts from continental Europe, and directed European premieres of work by English and American playwrights.

-Van der Sluijs trained on the BA Theatre Directing programme at Rose Bruford College of Theatre and Performance, studied Script Development at the National Film and Television School, and he holds an MA in Theatre Studies from the University of Amsterdam.
-He also studied filmmaking at the London Film Academy and took part in workshops by Katie Mitchell, Ian Rickson, Mike Alfreds, Max Stafford-Clark, John Wright et.al.
-At the Orange Tree Theatre, he worked as assistant and associate director and he has assisted on West End productions including the Olivier Award winning The Mountaintop.
+Teunkie trained on the BA Theatre Directing programme at Rose Bruford College, studied Script Development at the National Film and Television School, and he holds an MA in Theatre Studies from the University of Amsterdam.
+He also studied filmmaking at the London Film Academy and took part in workshops by Katie Mitchell, Ian Rickson, Mike Alfreds, John Wright et.al.
+He is a former staff director at the National Theatre and Trainee Director at the Orange Tree Theatre, and was a finalist for the Quercus Award, the Leverhulme Bursary for Emerging Theatre Directors, the Young Angels Theatremakers Award and the Arches Award.